EthereumCommonwealth/viperid/README.md

 ### Compile Viper code

 You **must** send a request to the API with a JSON data and a key called `code`.

-In code you add the Viper code preserving the spaces and break-lines.
+In the code key, you add the source code, preserving the spaces and break-lines.

 Every endpoint just accept POST method.